-However, candlestick patterns are for clarifying price action.
+Remember that candlestick patterns are for clarifying price action.

-Do not use them to force rigid interpretation on price bars, give them mystical names, and expect predictable results.
+Do not use them to force a rigid interpretation on price bars, give them mystical names, and expect predictable results.

 - An experienced trader shares how he trades using candlestick patterns with a moving average.